Budget Plan Updates

 April 2019 Update

 As we all know, tuition revenue is the largest share of SUNY Plattsburgh revenue.
-In January 2019, the Cabinet approved an enrollment projection that targeted 5,595 for Fall 2019.
+In January 2019, the cabinet approved an enrollment projection that targeted 5,595 for Fall 2019.
 This included 1,879 new students and 3,716 continuing students.
-As of this week, Strategic Enrollment Management has provided a worst-case scenario that indicates our new student projection is 1,684.
+Strategic Enrollment Management has provided a worst-case scenario that indicates our new student projection is 1,684.
 This is a significant decrease from our original planned enrollment.
 We are now adjusting our enrollment projections for Fall 2019 as well as our tuition revenue downward to 5,387 fall enrollments.
 This reduction will have an impact on our revenue by approximately $1.5 million.

 March 2019 – Spring Update